How to Brine Chicken: Step-by-Step Guide for Juicy, Flavorful Results

 Bay Leaves 2 leaves

-Mix all ingredients in a large pot until salt and sugar dissolve.
-Cool completely before adding chicken.
-Submerge and refrigerate for 8–24 hours depending on size.
+Mix all ingredients in a large pot until salt and sugar dissolve completely.
+Cool the brine completely before adding chicken.
+Submerge chicken and refrigerate for the appropriate time based on cut size.

 1. Add Acid for Extra Flavor